-All Amazon sellers strive to own the Buy Box.
-If you don’t know what that is, it’s the box on a product detail page where customers can begin the purchasing process by adding items to their shopping carts.
+All sellers strive to own the Amazon Buy Box.
+Don’t know what that is?
+It’s the box on a product detail page where customers can begin the purchasing process by adding items to their shopping cart directly.
 So, those who win the Buy Box often see an increase in sales.

 The buy box is critical for sellers that offer the same products sold by multiple sellers.
 You’re competing with them for the Buy Box.

 What makes winning the Buy Box difficult is that Amazon uses a top-secret algorithm to determine whose products are shown in the Buy Box.